 Windows and external doors were not all fully opened or tested.

 No access was available to any sub-floor areas.

-Our inspection of the roof void was severely restricted due to the presence of flooring, storage and insulating material.
+Full and safe access was not available to the roof void area due to the presence of partial flooring and lining, insulation and storage items.